 Salt spray tests carried out at Advanced Heat Treat Corp. demonstrated that low carbon steel parts treated with our UltraOx technique lasted over 400 hours without showing any signs of corrosion.

-Learn More About Ferritic Nitrocarburizing (FNC) & Its Effect on Wear & Corrosion by visiting our webpage or contacting Dr. Glow.
+Learn More About Ferritic Nitrocarburizing (FNC) & Its Effect on Wear & Corrosion by visiting our webpage.

 1. Automated Gaseous Nitriding Controlled by Potentials, AEROSPACE MATERIAL SPECIFICATION, AMS2759TM/12, SAE INTERNATIONAL, REV. B Revised 2018-07.

 2. H. J. Spies.; A. Dalke, “Case Structure and Properties of Nitrided Steels”.
 In Comprehensive Materials Processing; Krauss, G., Ed.; Elsevier Ltd., 2014; Vol. 12, pp 439–488.